qweeze/rstream/README.md

 ### Managing disconnections

-The client does not support auto-reconnect at the moment.
+The client supports auto-reconnect just for Producer and SuperstreamProducer at the moment.

-When the TCP connection is disconnected unexpectedly, the client raises an event:
+When the TCP connection is disconnected unexpectedly, the Producer and the SuperstreamProducer will try to automatically reconnect while in case of the Consumer/SuperstreamConsumer the client raises an event that needs to be managed:

 ```python
 async def on_connection_closed(disconnection_info: DisconnectionErrorInfo) -> None: